svchinche/CCOMS/ansible_playbooks/README.md

 21 directories, 5 files
 ```

-Its recommended that your development env as the default directory</br>
+- Its recommended that your development env as the default directory

 ```
 [root@mum00aqm environments]# cat ansible.cfg
 [defaults]
 inventory = ./environments/dev
 ```

-Run ansible plays using
+- Run ansible plays using

-ansible -i environments/dev -m ping // no need to provide since its default
+ansible -i environments/dev -m ping // no need to provide since its default</br>
 ansible -m ping